isomerpages/nlb-discovereads/_diy-resources/secondary-school-resources/teen-things.md

 The book covers and synopses are the copyright of the respective publishing companies.

-(All websites were last accessed on  2021.)
+(All websites were last accessed on 4 Jun 2021.)

 <b><a href="#top">Back to top</a></b>